• Skip to main content

 Calories: 63kcalCarbohydrates: 3gProtein: 2gFat: 5gSaturated Fat: 1gPolyunsaturated Fat: 2gMonounsaturated Fat: 2gTrans Fat: 0.003gSodium: 52mgPotassium: 71mgFiber: 2gSugar: 0.2gVitamin A: 15IUVitamin C: 0.1mgCalcium: 40mgIron: 1mg

-Keyword gluten free crackers, homemade seed crackers, multi seed crackers recipe, seed crackers, snack crackers
+Keyword gluten free crackers, homemade seed crackers, multi seed crackers recipe, seed crackers

 Tried this recipe?Let us know how it was!